-Dr. Andrew Lynge is currently an Assistant Professor of Percussion at Jacksonville State University in Jacksonville, Alabama.
-At JSU he coordinates percussion activities that include the JSU Percussion Ensemble, Steel Band, percussion methods course, and applied lessons.
+Dr. Andrew Lynge is currently the Assistant Professor of Percussion at The University of Alabama.
+At The University of Alabama he coordinates percussion activities that include the UA Percussion Ensemble, percussion methods course, and applied lessons.
 He is the Vice President/President-Elect of the Alabama Chapter, Percussive Arts Society and is also a member of the Percussive Arts Society Education Committee.
 He was the Assistant Professor of Percussion at Jacksonville State University from 2017 - 2019.